Custom kitchen cabinets in a Palo Alto home

 Storage is planned around real cooking, from deep pan drawers to pull-out pantries, so the kitchen works as hard as the household does.

-Palo Alto Cabinet Questions
+Palo Alto Cabinet Construction & Material Questions

 Ready to Plan Your Palo Alto Kitchen Cabinets?